How Mary Nell’s Handbell Got Saved

-And then all Heaven broke loose.
+Then all Heaven broke loose.
 The organist mashed down full throttle, unleashing a blaring fanfare which soared to the highest rafters of the old church.
 All around us, dozens of handbells clanged out their joyful noise at the Good News of Christ’s Resurrection!

 I looked over and saw that Eyegal had Mary Nell’s brass handbell and was shaking it with all her might.

-It was a holy and sacramental moment: That which had once been an instrument of great sin, even terror, had been redeemed and sanctified.
+It was a holy and sacramental moment: that which had once been an instrument of great sin, even terror, had been redeemed and sanctified.
 Among all the handbells that rang out that night, I do believe that Mary Nell’s was the loudest of all.

 But at least Eyegal saved the bell.

 Great ending to a great story, Mike!
 Another literary success.

 Awesome story, Mike!
 I love how I can “see” everything you write! 🙂